bldl/emplace-spidermonkey/README.md

    [8|0|0|0] 100% ======================================================>|
    0.4s
    ```

-   A general tip for testing is looking at how similar lines are tested in other implementations.
+   As with the implementation itself, a general tip when writing Test262 tests is to look at how similar lines in other specifications are tested.
 </details>